 Acne.
 Just say the word and watch your teenager run from the room.
 Dealing with acne is bad, but sometimes the harsh over-the-counter products that people use to deal with it are almost harsher.

 Acne comes down to the sebaceous glands.
 These are the glands attached to hair follicles in the skin on the face, neck, back, and chest.
 These glands produce oil that keeps our skin and hair from drying out.
 This oil normally comes up to the surface and is released through the opening of the follicle/pore.
 This is the normal process.

 There’s no reason to watch your teenager suffer through the whole acne process any longer.
 At the Center for Dermatology and Laser Surgery we can help.
-Call us at 503-297-3440 to schedule your appointment.
+Contact us today to schedule your appointment.